jj1bdx/airspy-fmradion/README.md

 ## Major changes

+### Smaller latency

+* v0.9.2 uses smaller latency algorithms for all modulation types and filters.
+The output frequency characteristics may be different from the previous versions.

 ### Audio gain adjustment

 * Since v0.4.2, output maximum level is back at -6dB (0.5) (`adjust_gain()` is reintroduced) again, as in pre-v0.2.7